-The ReOil® technology is unique compared to alternative technologies because of the use of an innovative heat transfer technology, which reduces the viscosity of the molten plastic, improving the heat transfer.
+The ReOil® technology is unique compared to alternative technologies because of the use of an innovative heat transfer technology, which reduces the viscosity of the molten plastic, improving heat transfer.
 As a result, the process will be scalable to industrial scale (up to 200 kta or even more).
-Thanks to the integration into OMV’s refinery in Schwechat, Austria, ReOil also achieves higher yields than other non-integrated chemical recycling technologies and enables us to guarantee the best use of resources with maximum efficiency.
+Thanks to the integration into OMV’s refinery in Schwechat, Austria, ReOil also achieves higher yields than other non-integrated chemical recycling technologies and enables us to guarantee the best use of resources at maximum efficiency.

-ReOil® in Action today
+ReOil® in action today

 ReOil® is ISCC PLUS certified

 The ReOil100 pilot plant and the ReOil2000 demo plant are both certified according to the International Sustainability & Carbon Certification (ISCC).
-ISCC PLUS is a sustainability certification that is well-recognized by all stakeholders in recycled and biobased materials, providing traceability along the supply chain and verifying that companies meet environmental and social standards.
+ISCC PLUS is a sustainability certification that is well-recognized by all stakeholders in recycled and bio-based materials, providing traceability along the supply chain and verifying that companies meet environmental and social standards.
 Compliance with the certification means that for each ton of circular feedstock fed into the ReOil® plant and replacing fossil fuels, a certain proportion of the output can be classified as circular by using the mass balance approach.

 In 2023 OMV signed a mutually exclusive collaboration agreement for the worldwide commercial licensing of OMV’s ReOil® technology with Wood, a global leader in consulting and engineering solutions in energy and material markets.
 This unique partnership will enable global licensees to make use of OMV’s future circular economy solutions.

 - OMV transforms plastic waste into crude oil